 The goal of this paper is to present a method that takes advantage of part-based models at the feature level to come up with a set of intermediate features with discriminative properties.
-In this section a brief review of part based methods is provided and their differences with the method presented in this paper is pointed out.
+In this section a brief review of part based methods is provided and their differences with the presented method is pointed out.
 Later an example of studies that show how local features can effect the overall inference is discussed.

 Part-based models have been widely used in object detection applications.
-A good example of such application can be found in the work of Felzenszwalb et al.(Felzenszwalb et al., 2009).
+A good example of such application can be found in the work of Felzenszwalb et al.[3].
 These models consist of a fixed root feature and several part feature with their position as latent variables in relation to the root feature.
-The part features are learnt either using exact annotation (Felzenszwalb and Huttenlocher, 2005)
+The part features are learnt either using exact annotation [5] or as the result of an optimization problem [3].
+Because of this latency the model can have many configurations an usually the best configuration is chosen among many due to the task in hand.
+In these models the part features are used to estimate a better confidence for the root feature.